openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-rest-services/03-login-to-openshift.md

 **1. Login to the OpenShift Container Platform**

 This sandbox has already authenticated you to OpenShift.
-To validate, we will use the `oc whoami` command:
+To validate, you will use the `oc whoami` command:

 ``oc whoami``{{execute}}

-Then we'll create the project:
+Then you'll create the project:

-``oc new-project fruits --display-name="Dev - Spring Boot App"``{{execute}}
+``oc new-project dev --display-name="Dev - Spring Boot App"``{{execute}}

 Now create a database:

-``oc new-app -e POSTGRESQL_USER=luke \
+``oc new-app -e POSTGRESQL_USER=dev \
              -e POSTGRESQL_PASSWORD=secret \
              -e POSTGRESQL_DATABASE=my_data \
              openshift/postgresql:12-el8 \
              --name=my-database``{{execute}}

-Our application knows how to interact with the database because we defined the properties in the ``src/main/resources/application-openshift.properties``{{open}} file.
-You can see below that we have supplied the URL, username, password, and driver for the database.
+Our application knows how to interact with the database because you defined the properties in the ``src/main/resources/application-openshift.properties``{{open}} file.
+You can see below that the URL, username, password, and driver for the database have been supplied.
 ```
 spring.datasource.url=jdbc:postgresql://${MY_DATABASE_SERVICE_HOST}:${MY_DATABASE_SERVICE_PORT}/my_data
 spring.datasource.username=${DB_USERNAME}